DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00169.md">C00169</a></td>
 <td>develop a creative content hub</td>
-<td>international donors will donate to a basket fund that will pay a committee of local experts who will, in turn, manage and distribute the money to Russian-language producers and broadcasters that pitch various projects.</td>
+<td>Build funding and resources for producers and broadcasters to create content that counters disinformation and improves information landscapes.
+This could be a basket fund provided by  international donors to a committee of local experts managing and distributing funding.</td>
 <td>M010 - countermessaging</td>
 <td>TA02 Objective Planning</td>
 <td>D03</td>